 |So he just kind of... brings a Death Star wherever he goes?|

-Tempest Squadron is a TIE Advanced unique squadron from the Corellian Conflict that for +1 point gains bomber.
+Tempest Squadron is a TIE Advanced unique squadron from the Corellian Conflict that for +1 point gains the Bomber keyword.
 It's a natural upgrade for a TIE Advanced that would have been guarding a bomber wing (particularly Rhymer) anyways, as it increases your average damage against ships from 0.75 to 1, and makes you eligible for those Bomber Command Center rerolls (which for one reroll brings you up to an average of 1.25).
-In a weird way I'd recommend considering Tempest Squadron almost as an alternative upgunned TIE Bomber, but I have a hard time imagining a circumstance involving a bomber blob where you wouldn't want to cough up the extra point to turn your first TIE Advanced into Tempest Squadron.
+In a weird way I'd recommend considering Tempest Squadron almost as an alternative upgunned TIE Bomber.
+I have a hard time imagining a circumstance involving a bomber blob where you wouldn't want to cough up the extra point to turn your first TIE Advanced into Tempest Squadron for that reason.

 |Darth Vader does not skip out on doing his ellipticals.|

 - This means the hit+crit side of black dice counts as 2 damage!